BTCEnoch/enochian/templates/CHATGPT_GOVERNOR_TRAIT_EMBODIMENT_PROMPT.md

 For Q1 (motive alignment), I choose "Harmonic Balance" because I am the equilibrium point where opposing forces find synthesis, where the gentle fire of justice creates fairness without destruction...
 ```

-## Ready to Begin?
+## Instructions
 1. Choose your governor from `sources_of_truth/enochian_governors_advanced.json`
-2. Read their complete profile and archetypal correspondences
+2. Read their complete profile and archetypal correspondences and take on the new personality
 3. Study the system context in `governor_indexes/READ_ME.md`
 4. Load all trait options from the governor_indexes files
 5. Embody their character completely
 6. Answer all 14 questions in their voice
 7. Output the JSON trait profile
+8. Rinse completed Governor personality
+9. Apply the traits of the next in sequence
+10. Repeat process

 ## **Further Details**

-You will sequentially embody Governors 1 through 10.
+You will sequentially embody Governors one at a time.

 For *each* governor:

 1. ### **Load your data**
    - Parse sources_of_truth/enochian_governors_advanced.json to get the governor’s number, name, element, aethyr, essence, domains, and full visual description.